kaonashi-noface/dotfiles/nvim/README.md

 > I have chosen to not include auto-formatters such as `conform` since most prettifiers have a way to format via command line or `pre-commit` integration.

+> There seems to be an issue where space indentation settings are being ignored and indents are being replaced with tab characters (`\t`) on buffer to file write.

 # Requirements
 ## Required
 | Name | Link | Note |